 You're ready to go live once you've verified that your implementation works correctly in the PayPal Sandbox.

 You can use Payment Data Transfer along with PayPal payment buttons (PayPal Payments Standard) in any country where PayPal is accepted.
 There are fees for currency conversion and to receive payments from another country.
-For details, see Transaction fees for cross-border payments.
+For more information, see PayPal Merchant Fees.

 There are no additional PayPal fees charged for use of the Payment Data Transfer feature outside of the regular fees charged for PayPal payment button transactions.